- What do we look for in an MLIS applicant?

 - Applicants must provide an official hard copy of a transcript for all of their post-secondary work.

-- Graduate School Application
+Graduate School application, including:

 - Domestic applicants with a cumulative undergraduate GPA of 3.5 or higher are not required to submit a GRE score